falconkill/pdsnd_github/README.md

 ### Files used
 All files should be stored in the same directory on the user's system.
 Python File: Bikeshare.py
-Supporting Files: chicago.csv, new_york_city.csv, washington.csv
+Supporting Files: chicago.csv, new_york_city.csv, washington.csv (not in repo)

 Minimum Configruation:
 anaconda 2020.07